JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 ### Be realistic

-Finally, accept that you won't reach 100% crash-free users.
-On smaller apps you may hit this occasionally, but hitting it consistently is impossible.
+Finally, accept that you won't consistently reach 100% crash-free users.
+On smaller apps you may hit this occasionally, but hitting it for longer periods is impossible.
 In decreasing order of likelihood, this is due to:
 * Continued development introducing new crashes.
 * The sheer variety of Android hardware and software causing a single unheard-of manufacturer's devices to crash when running your app.
 * Crashes caused by third party libraries.